chillemille/OverOptimism_in_GeneSetAnalysis/README.md

   The generated random phenotype permutations and the gene expression data set "Bottomly" are additionally provided in the folder **GeneExpression_data** in this repository.
 These are then sourced in the subsequent functions.

-#### 2. Preparation of the gene expression data for the GSA methods (folder `R/Functions`)

- - **PreProcessing_Functions.R**: contains functions required in the preprocessing of (almost) all of the investigated GSA methods and is therefore sourced in each of the respective R scripts.
- - **RNASeq_Transformation.R**: contains two functions to transform the gene expression measurements to match the characteristics for microarray data, as needed for the methods *PADOG* and *GSEA* (web-based application).
-It is sourced in the corresponding scripts for the optimisations of the methods.

-#### 3. Define optimisation functions (folder `R/Functions`)
-The following scripts were generated for all methods implemented in *R*, i.e. *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA.
-These contain all functions required to perform the optimization for the respective computational GSA method.
-The scripts are then sourced when running the optimisations in the next step.

-- **n_DEGS_OptimisationFunctions_... .R**: Functions for the optimization of the number of differentially enriched gene sets for the respective computational GSA method (optimization goal 1).
-- **rank_p_OptimisationFunctions_... .R**: Functions for the optimization of the adjusted p-value and rank of the specific (optimization goals 2 and 3).

-For the web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, the optimisations are structured differently since the optimisations themselves are to be performed in the corresponding web-based application.
+For the web-based applications *DAVID*, *GSEA*, and *GSEAPreranked*, the optimisations are structured differently (and now described separately) since the optimisations themselves are to be performed in the corresponding web-based application.
 Therefore, the corresponding descriptions are placed in separate paragraphs below.

-#### 4. Run the optimisations for the *R*-based methods (folder `R/Run_optimisations`)
+#### 2. Run the optimisations for the *R*-based methods (folder `R/Run_optimisations`)
 Run optimisations for *GOSeq*, *clusterProfiler*'s ORA, *PADOG*, and *clusterProfiler*'s GSEA in the following scripts:

 - **Run_n_DEGS_optimisations.R**: script to run optimisations of the number of differentially enriched gene sets
 - **Run_pvalue_rank_optimisations.R**: script to run optimisations of the adjusted p-value and rank of the specific gene sets

-Both scripts source all required functions (i.e. preparation and optimisation functions) from the previous sections internally.
+Both scripts source all required functions (i.e. preparation and optimisation functions, stored in `R/Functions`) from the previous sections internally.

-#### 5. Generate the results figures (folder `R/Figures`)
+#### 3. Generate the results figures (folder `R/Figures`)
 The *R* scripts to generate the results figures are directly named after the figure.

 ## Optimisations for the web-based methods *DAVID*, *GSEA*, and *GSEAPreranked*